MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1804-remove-unused-locals.md

  Unused local variables and unnecessary assignments increase the size of an assembly and decrease performance.

 ## How to fix violations

 To fix a violation of this rule, remove or use the local variable.

+> [!NOTE]
-Note that the C# compiler that is included with .NET Framework 2.0 removes unused local variables when the `optimize` option is enabled.
+> The C# compiler removes unused local variables when the `optimize` option is enabled.

 ## When to suppress warnings
  Suppress a warning from this rule if the variable was compiler emitted.
 It is also safe to suppress a warning from this rule, or to disable the rule, if performance and code maintenance are not primary concerns.